 We looked closer.

-"The mycorrhizal is a dense web of fungus beneath the surface that connects these trees.
+"The mycorrhizal is a web of fungus beneath the surface that connects these trees.
 The cells interact with the root cells and share carbon and water and nitrogen and hormones.
 Even defense cells and information.
 You could say that they talk."

-We drew closer to the ground, as if we'd be able to hear the trees talking to each other.
+We drew closer to the ground, as if we'd be able to listen in.

 "See the biggest trees around here?
 Chances are they are "mother trees" and have the most connections to all of the other trees; sometimes hundreds.
-They give a lot, certain times of year more than they receive, but when they need it, they can rely on that network to feed them nutrients or information and keep them healthy.
+They give a lot—certain times of year more than they receive—but when they need it, and they always do, they rely on that network to feed them nutrients or information and keep them healthy.
 It's a complete give and take depending on conditions and seasons.
 Scientists call it the "wood wide web."

-We sighed at the joke and trekked deeper into the forest, wondering what other microscopic miracles we were stepping on.
+We rolled our eyes at the joke and trekked deeper into the forest, wondering what other microscopic miracles we were stepping on.

 "How long ago do you think it died?" my friend asked the guide.

 "I can't tell," she said.
 "Years.
 You can see the forest has continued to grow.
 In time, it will grow back around the spruce.
 Something may even spring up from inside it.
 You never know.
-It's the forest we need to think about.
+It's the forest we need to think about anyway.
 Not the trees."